Physiotherapy

 CAREER PROSPECTS

-After graduation there are an increasing variety of opportunities for work in different healthcare and other workplace environments including the NHS, education, research, private and industry
+After graduation there are a variety of opportunities for work in different healthcare and other workplace environments including the NHS, education, research and private practice.

 Pre-approved for a Masters